Back

 Lead UI/UX designer on Vendify

-Further, we had difficulties working on the interface: changed paddings, moved pixels, redesigned buttons.
+Furthermore, we had difficulties working on the interface: changed paddings, moved pixels, and redesigned buttons.
 Edits were going on and on and on.
 Working in mode ‘change it’ —> ‘we changed’ —> ‘we don’t like it, undo the changes’ is inconvenient.

 Lead UI/UX designer on Vendify

 To solve the problem and eventually finalize the design, we decided to connect the designer with the client.
 Usually, we avoid involving creative people in the process of communication but in this case, it was reasonable.
-We agreed on all changes in real-time, further the work went without any helter-skelter.
+We agreed on all changes in real time, and the work went without any helter-skelter.

 See also How we conquered the chef freelance market in Russia.
 Purrweb's case